VjunetXuuftofi/ElectoralDataProject/README.md

 Calabrese, Stephen.
 “An Explanation of the Continuing Federal Government Mandate of Single-Member Congressional Districts.” _Public Choice_ 130, no. 1/2 (January 2007):
 23-40.
 JSTOR

-W. Mark Crain.
+Crain, W. Mark.
 "On the Structure and Stability of Political Markets." _Journal of Political Economy_ 85, no. 4 (Aug., 1977): 829-842.
 JSTOR.